ibm-cloud-docs/assistant/actions.md

 1. Add values to one or both of the following fields:

     - **Custom query**.
 Add a word or phrase that you want to submit to {{site.data.keyword.discoveryshort}} as the query string for the search.

+      For example, you can specify a string such as, `What cities do you fly to?`.
+You can include variables in your text string.
+For example, `Do you have flights to $destination?`

+      You are effectively defining the value that is used by the {{site.data.keyword.discoveryshort}} API as the `natural_language_query` parameter.
+For more information, see [Query parameters](/docs/discovery?topic=discovery-query-parameters#nlq){: external}.

       If you don't specify a text string, the action skill sends the most-recently-submitted user message as the search string.

-      If you want to use the original customer message that triggered this action as the query string, you need to plan ahead.
+If you want to use the original customer message that triggered the action as the query string instead, you need to plan ahead.
 You can follow these steps:

       - Create a session variable to store the initial user input.
 For example, named `original message`.
       - In Step 1, meaning the first step after the original action trigger, set the value of your session variable.
 For more information about session variables, see [Defining session variables](#actions-variables-global).